 How T-Cell Therapy Works

-The full length of the stay in Philadelphia will be about six weeks.
-The treatment will start as outpatient, but your child may need to be admitted to the Hospital at some point during their stay.
+The full length of the stay in Philadelphia will be about five to six weeks.
+The treatment may start as outpatient, but your child may need to be admitted to the Hospital at some point during their stay.
 You will have regular visits with the Cancer Immunotherapy team.

 Step 4: Follow-up care

 We will continue to follow your child closely after your initial stay in Philadelphia.
 Some visits will happen at home, and some visits will take place at CHOP.
 We will always let you know when and where your next follow-up appointment will be.